-Driving from the city centre, you can make your way to Sandymount Strand in the south in 15 minutes, or Bull Island to the north in less than half an hour.
+Driving from the city centre, you can make your way south to Sandymount Strand in just 15 minutes.
+Bull Island to the north in less than half an hour away too.

-- A dip at The Forty Foot – Dublin’s legendary swimming spot.
+- A dip at The Forty Foot – one of Dublin’s legendary swimming spots.

-- The Great South Wall walk to Poolbeg Lighthouse – one of the most beautiful walks in the county.
+- The Great South Wall walk to Poolbeg Lighthouse – one of the most beautiful walks the county has to offer.

-- A trip out to Howth Head – for spectacular views out across the sea to south Dublin.
+- A trip to Howth Head – for spectacular views of Dublin Bay.

-At the county’s southern fringes, the Dublin Mountains are a potential-packed range, filled with manageable walks, challenging hikes and exhilarating mountain biking trails.
-The range is easily navigated via the Dublin Mountains Way, a long-distance trail stretching for 42km from Shankill in the south-east to Tallaght in the south-west.
+At the county’s southern fringes, the Dublin Mountains offer visitors a variety of easy-going walks, challenging hikes and exhilarating bike trails.
+The Dublin Mountains Way makes the range easy to navigate.
+This long distance trail is 42 kilometres and stretches all the way from Shankill in the southeast to Tallaght in the southwest.

-- The cairn at Fairy Castle – accessed through Ticknock Forest, this ancient, collapsed passage tomb is the highest point in the Dublin Mountains.
+- The cairn at Fairy Castle – accessed through Ticknock Forest, this ancient passage tomb is the highest point in the Dublin Mountains.

-- Hell Fire Club at the summit of Montpellier Hill – an 18th-century hunting lodge, long associated with the occult and meetings where the devil was summoned!
+- The Hell Fire Club at the summit of Montpellier Hill – this 18th-century hunting lodge is associated with the occult and, according to local lore, the devil was once summoned here!

 The Big Hitters One of the biggest benefits of living in Dublin is the huge choice of world-class galleries, museums and cultural attractions located right on your doorstep.
 Dublin’s rich history and culture means you’ll never run out of interesting places to visit.
 Best of all, many of them are free.
 Below, we run through some of the best tourist attractions in Dublin.